 - 6.1.
 The purpose of the oversubscription criteria is to allow everyone a fair opportunity to apply for a place in the school and to enable the school to be transparent about this process. - 6.2.
-Where there are more applications than places available, pupils will be admitted in the following order of priority:

-1) Looked After and Previously Looked After Children.
+Where there are more applications than places available, pupils will be admitted in the following order of priority: - 1) Looked After and Previously Looked After Children.
 (All those currently in the care of or accommodated by a Local Authority under the terms of the Children Act 1989 and children who were previously in the care of or accommodated by a Local Authority but immediately after being so looked after, became subject to an adoption, residence or special guardianship order.)
-Children who it appears to the admission authority were in state care outside of England but ceased to be in state care through adoption' (referred to as internationally adopted previously looked after children - "IAPLAC")

-2) Children who live in the neighbourhood of the school (catchment area), as defined by the bold line on the map available from the school and whose families (at least one parent and the child attending) have attended public worship at one of the congregations of the parish of St Michael's Cofton Hackett and St Andrew's Barnt Green, at least monthly for at least the last year from the date of application, and who can provide a signature on the Supplementary Information Form (SIF) from the vicar to verify this.

-3) Children who live in the neighbourhood of the school, as defined by the bold line on the map available from the school and who have a sibling attending the school at the time of the proposed admission (this includes all children living permanently in the household).

-4) Children who live in the neighbourhood of the school, as defined by the bold line on the catchment map available from the school.

-5) Children who do not live in the neighbourhood of the school, as defined by the bold line on the catchment map available from the school but who have a sibling attending the school at the time of the proposed admission (see definition below: this includes all children living permanently in the household).
+Children who it appears to the admission authority were in state care outside of England but ceased to be in state care through adoption' (referred to as internationally adopted previously looked after children "IAPLAC") - 2) Children who live in the catchment area of the school, as defined by the bold line on the map available from the school and who have a sibling attending the school at the time of the proposed admission (this includes all children living permanently in the household). - 3) Children who live in the catchment area of the school, as defined by the bold line on the catchment map available from the school. - 4) Children who do not live in the catchment area of the school, as defined by the bold line on the catchment map available from the school but who have a sibling attending the school at the time of the proposed admission (see definition below: this includes all children living permanently in the household). - 5) Children who live nearest the school by the shortest straight line distance.

-6) Children who do not live in the neighbourhood of the school, as defined by the bold line on the map available from the school but whose families (at least one parent and the child) have attended public worship at one of the congregations of the parish of St Michael's Cofton Hackett and St Andrew's Barnt Green, at least monthly for at least the last year from the date of application, and who can provide a signature on the Supplementary Information Form (SIF) from the vicar to verify this.

-7) Children who do not live in the neighbourhood of the school, as defined by the bold line on the map available from the school but whose families (at least one parent and the child) have attended public worship at another Church of England church, at least monthly for at least the last year from the date of application, and who can provide a signature on the Supplementary Information Form (SIF) from the vicar to verify this, provided there is no Church of England First, Infant or Junior and Infant School nearer to home.

-8) Children who do not live in the neighbourhood of the school, as defined by the bold line on the map available from the school but whose families (at least one parent and the child) have attended public worship at another Christian church (see definitions below), at least monthly for at least the last year from the date of application, and who can provide a signature on the Supplementary Information Form (SIF) from the church leader to verify this, provided there is no Christian First, Infant or Junior and Infant School nearer to home.

-9) Children who live nearest the school by the shortest straight line distance.